 Another significant finding regarding altruism is the bystander effect.
 Bystander intervention is when an individual helps a stranger who is in distress.
 However, studies have shown that the presence of others can influence whether a person acts or not.
 In general, if there are more onlookers in a crisis situation, an individual is less likely to take personal responsibility and act.

 Social support refers to the network of social contacts an individual can rely on in times of stress.
 People can provide emotional support, information, tangible resources or companionship to help an individual deal with a stressor.
 As such, social support helps reduce stress or the impact of a stressful event.

 A good social support network is more likely to promote happiness, especially if the network is filled with happier people.
 A social support system provides an avenue to disclose stressful feelings and pent-up thoughts, which may be the reason for its positive effects.
-Similarly, it is recognized that involvement in support groups for various problems such alcoholism, drug abuse and grief, have benefits for an individual’s health.
+Similarly, it is recognized that involvement in support groups for various problems such as alcoholism, drug abuse, and grief, have benefits for an individual’s health.

 The quality of social support is important.
 Too much support may lead to overprotection from stressors, which can result in poorer coping strategies.
 Also, in some situations, social networks may encourage negative behaviors such as smoking.

 Foraging behaviors in animals

 Foraging behavior refers to behavior that involves searching for, capturing and eating food.
 Animals have different methods of searching for food, such as active hunting, sitting and waiting, and browsing.

 Animals also employ different ways or tactics of obtaining their food.
 For example, a cheetah stalks its prey, coming within close range before suddenly overtaking it in a quick high-speed chase.
 Spotted hyena hunting groups chase their prey and overcome them by superior stamina and by working together.